doubtfire-lms/doubtfire-deploy/CONTRIBUTING.md

 ## Forking workflow

-We follow a [Forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) when developing Doubtfire.
+We follow a [Forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) when developing on any Doubtfire repository.

 ### About the Doubtfire Branch Structure